Planning a kitchen extension? Avoid project overwhelm by following these 11 straightforward steps

 'If you’re planning a new extension, consider how you can use the valuable spaces in your kitchen, such as any pantries, laundry spaces, storage, and corners that often go unused and untouched in order to create spaces that are characterful and unique.'

 As director of Plus Rooms, James consults with the clients at their home to discuss their build requirements during which he agrees each individual design and arranges a detailed priced schedule to go to them.
-In his youth he spent time labouring on building sites; has had experience working with structural engineers, building inspectors and architects and previously worked as a Project Manager himself.

 It's also worth considering the site on which you house sits, and how best to extend.
 'There are two ways of developing your kitchen extension,' says Keith.
 'The first is taking a view from the outside.
 This means the designs are based on the physical conditions of the exterior of the property.
-For example, there is a drain running at the back or there is limited space, so you design the space to fit within the physical constraints of the exterior. '
+For example, there is a drain running at the back or there is limited space, so you design the space to fit within the physical constraints of the exterior.

 'The other way of creating the space you want is to design from the inside out, so you are designing your perfect interior space, and then wrap the extension around it.
 You may have some dead garden space to work with, an old conservatory or room in the side return - these are all great starting points for your kitchen extension design.'

-2. Consider the kitchen layout
+4. Consider the kitchen extension's layout early

-3. How to budget a kitchen extension
+5. How to budget for your kitchen extension

-4. Choose an architect
+6. Choose an architect

 'The reason for hiring an architect, is for them to add value, proposing and conceiving ideas and thoughts you might not consider,' says Darren Bray, director of Studio BAD architects.
 'A good architect, will be able to work with a budget and still deliver a fantastic space; utilising affordable design ideas and materials to ingenious ways.
 An architect should be able to be challenged and challenge the concept of project.'